sdbrenner/makeFloeField/README.md

 The floe shape inventory `Files/floesInventory.mat` is provided as a limited example and uses a set of shapes found by tracing images of sea ice floes.
 This file can be replaced by an equivalently structured file containing any number of floe shapes (which could be, for example, a more extensive satellite-derived set of floe outlines, or any other arbitrary closed polygons).

-These scripts/functions rely on the following MATLAB toolboxes being installed:
+These scripts/functions rely on the following MATLAB Image Processing Toolbox being installed.
-* Image Processing Toolbox